phildavis17/ebird_bar_chart_summarizer/planning.md

 ## CLI
 The CLI can collect barchart files, read their filenames and contents, and use that information to instantiate Barchart objects
+ - get folder with barcharts in itS
+ - identify ebird Batcharts
+ - read them all and pass their info to Barchart objects
+ - construct a Summary object from those barcharts.
+ -